← Back to Insights

 Not all rate moves hit owners the same way.
 Floating loans respond immediately; fixed loans are tied to bonds.
 Developers and bridge borrowers, who often carry prime-based loans, are most sensitive to tomorrow's anticipated move.

 • Overnight rate (short-term): A 25 bps cut tomorrow reduces costs on floating debt.
 Every $1M borrowed saves roughly $2,500 per year.
-A developer using bridge/construction financing with a $20M loan will pay about $50,000 less in annual interest.
+For example, a developer using bridge/construction financing (often prime + spread) with a $20M loan will pay about $50,000 less in annual interest.

 • 5-Year GoC yield (long-term): Currently 2.74%.
 This forms the basis for the Canada Mortgage Bond (CMB), and therefore CMHC financing (plus a spread).
-Unless the bond curve shifts lower, tomorrow's cut won't materially affect 5-year debt for stabilized multifamily assets - the move is already priced in.
+Unless the bond curve shifts lower, tomorrow's cut won't materially affect 5-year debt for stabilized multifamily assets, since the move is already priced in.
+Note: in the unlikely event the BoC announces a hold tomorrow, yields will go up.

 • Takeaway: Developers and bridge borrowers benefit immediately, while long-term owners see little change until the 5-year yield moves.